What Is Rubberwood, And Is It Suitable For Furniture?

 It Takes Stains Better Than Others.

-Resistant To Burn, Fire, And Molds
+Resistant To Burn, Fire, And Mold

 Rubberwood furniture is resistant to burn, such as those from a cigarette butt.
 This timber also has antimicrobial properties that prevent molds, fungi, and bacteria damage.
 If the wood catches fire, it will not release dangerous greenhouse gases.